 WHY IT’S A TOP PICK: Samsung’s new sensor is the whole technological package, and its performance is stellar.

 There’s no denying that Samsung is a smartphone camera leader.
 The Korean giant consistently does wonders with each new camera, and the latest Galaxy S flagship for 2016 is no exception.
-Two big areas of focus on the Galaxy S7 and S7 Edge camera (they use the same one) was low-light performance and auto-focus (AF) speed.
+Two big areas of focus on the Galaxy S7 and S7 Edge camera phone (they use the same one) was low-light performance and auto-focus (AF) speed.

 Samsung dropped the capture resolution from 16MP in last year’s lineup to 12MP, in order to fit larger pixels.
 This was totally a quality over quantity moment, as larger pixels can capture more light.
 In technical terms, the pixel size increased from 1.12µm to 1.4µm.
 Coupled with a larger lens aperture, f/1.7, the Galaxy S7 camera is now equipped to take on those tricky night shots.